dhis2/training-docs/content/tracker_use/tg_event_reports.md

 ### Create an aggregate/pivot table event report using COVID-19 vaccination

+Open the table "COVID_CBS - Confirmed cases by Age & Sex."
+This the table that you will create.
+You can explain the layout to the participants before continuing.

+Clear your inputs by going to Favorites -> New.

 Create an aggregate event report.
 You can use the following data items as an example:

 - Table Style : Pivot, Output Type : Event